mooreryan/divnet-rs/README.md

 ## Usage

-See the `./docs` (TODO) directory included in this repository for information on how to run `divnet-rs`, how to get your data from R (and possibly phyloseq) into a format that `divnet-rs` can handle, and how to get your data *back* into R so you can get on with your research!
+See the `./docs` directory included in this repository for information on how to run `divnet-rs`, how to get your data from R (and possibly phyloseq) into a format that `divnet-rs` can handle, and how to get your data *back* into R so you can get on with your research!